Charges after US Capitol insurrection roil far-right groups

 Rhodes has sought to distance himself from those who’ve been arrested, insisting the members went rogue and there was never a plan to enter the Capitol.
 But he has continued in interviews with right-wing hosts since Jan.
 6 to push the lie that the election was stolen, while the Oath Keepers website remains active with posts painting the group as the victim of political persecution.

 Court documents show discord among the group as early the night of the attack.
-Someone identified in the records only as “Person Eleven" blasted the Oath Keepers in a Signal chat with Rhodes and others as “a huge f—n joke” and called Rhodes “the dumbass I heard you were,” court documents say.
+Someone identified in the records only as “Person Eleven” blasted the Oath Keepers in a Signal chat with Rhodes and others called Rhodes “the dumbass I heard you were,” court documents say.

 Two months later, Rhodes lamented in a message to another Oath Keeper that the national team had gotten “too lax” and “too complacent.”
 He pledged to “tighten up the command and control” in the group – “even if it means losing some people,” according to court documents.